 Happy Pretendy Fun Time Games.

-… Meanwhile, Colton Burpo, who is now a teenager and clearly still has plenty of incentive to say the following, wants to let everybody know that even though that other kid recanted his story and now admits it was false, his story is still totes for realsies, y’all.
+… Meanwhile, Colton Burpo, the other big name in heavenly tourism, is now a teenager.
+He clearly still has plenty of incentive to stick with his gravy train.
+And he wants to let everybody know that even though that other kid recanted his story and now admits it was false, his story is still totes for realsies, y’all.

 Also please check out our Graceful Atheist podcast interview!

 If you like what you see, I gratefully welcome your support.
 Please consider becoming one of my monthly patrons via Patreon with Roll to Disbelieve for as little as $1/month!
 My PayPal is email@example.com (that’s an underscore in there) for one-time tips.

 You can also support this blog at no extra cost to yourself by beginning your Amazon shopping trips with my affiliate link — and, of course, by liking and sharing my posts on social media!